My Future

-"My Future" is a song by American singer-songwriter Billie Eilish and the lead single of her second studio album, Happier Than Ever (2021).
-It was released on July 30, 2020, through Darkroom and Interscope Records, exactly one year before the album.
+"My Future" is a song by American singer-songwriter Billie Eilish, released as the lead single from her second studio album, Happier Than Ever (2021).
+It was released on her brother Finneas O'Connell's birthday, July 30, 2020, through Darkroom and Interscope Records, exactly a year before the album's release.
 An R&B and ambient ballad with influences of soul and jazz, the song's lyrics address an ode to self-love and personal power.
 Eilish wrote the song alongside its producer, Finneas O'Connell.

 The song received positive reviews from music critics, with praise directed towards its theme of self-empowerment.
 "My Future" was featured on 2020 year-end lists by multiple publications, including Billboard, USA Today, and Slate.
 The song peaked at number six on the US Billboard Hot 100, giving Eilish her third top-10 hit in the United States.
 It reached the top five in Australia, Malaysia, New Zealand, and Singapore.

 An animated music video for "My Future" was directed by Andrew Onorato, and produced by Australian animation company Studio Chop.
 The visual was released on Eilish's official YouTube channel on July 30, 2020.
 In the video, Eilish walks away from a relationship while thinking about her future.
 The visual was praised by critics for its animation.
 Eilish performed the song at the 2020 Democratic National Convention and the 2020 iHeartRadio Jingle Ball.